Akkatecture/Documentation/content/docs/basic_concepts/events.md

 ### Event Metadata

-The `IMetadata` of the domain event essentially a dictionary of keys of values of any and all metadata related to that domain event.
+The `IMetadata` of the domain event, is essentially a dictionary of keys and values of any metadata related to that domain event.
 You can add anything to this container to be used as a 'bag of tricks' for your domain.
 You can add things like telemetry data to this IMetadata container.
-The container should be seen as a mechanism to allow you to better enrich the domain event apart from the actual data contained in the `IAggregateEvent`.
+The container should be seen as a mechanism to allow you to better enrich the domain event, apart from the actual data contained in the `IAggregateEvent`.
+The aggregate event should be pure to your domain, but you can add additional information to it via the metadata container.

 To add your own `IMetadata` to your DomainEvent ontop of the Akkatecture defaults, use the `Emit(aggregateEvent, metadata)` method when doing an event emit from withing your aggregate root.